A visual introduction to information theory: Channels

 \subsection{Entropy and mutual information in channels}

-Entropy, conditional entropy, and mutual information have more specific interpretations for channels than general probability distributions, and they provide intuitions for how one might design a system for optimally transmitting information.
-Our goal is to recover as much of $H(\xrv)$, the average information in at the channel inputs, as possible.
+In a channel, entropy, conditional entropy, and mutual information take on more specific roles: they distinguish signal from noise and quantify how much information survives transmission.
+Our goal is to recover as much of $H(\xrv)$, the average information at the channel inputs, as possible.
 The mutual information between $\xrv$ and $\yrv$ measures the information shared between a transmitted and received message.
 The higher it is, the more information has successfully been transmitted to the receiver.

-When considering information propagation through noisy channels, it is important to recognize that both signal and noise can be described in terms of entropy.
-In general two dependent random variables might have interesting or useful information on their own (like shapes and colors in Section \ref{mutual_information_intro}).
-In the case of a noisy channel, $\prob{\xrv}$ contains the information we're interested in, and $\prob{\yrv \mid \xrv}$ is the noise imparted by the channel.
-Since the definitions of entropy is based on probabilities alone, both $H(\xrv)$ (the input) and $H(\yrv \mid \xrv)$ (the noise) are measured in bits and can technically be described mathematically as information.
-It is thus important to keep in mind this distinction between information that helps us infer the state of the source, and randomness that is irrelevant.
-The entropy of the channel output $H(\yrv)$ will usually contain both informaiton about the input and noise.
+A key distinction in channels is between information that helps us infer the state of the source and randomness that is irrelevant (both are measured in bits, since the definition of entropy is based on probabilities alone).
+For a noisy channel, $\prob{\xrv}$ contains the information we're interested in, and $\prob{\yrv \mid \xrv}$ is the noise imparted by the channel.
+Both $H(\xrv)$ (the input) and $H(\yrv \mid \xrv)$ (the noise) qualify as information in the mathematical sense, even though only the former is useful.
+The entropy of the channel output $H(\yrv)$ will usually contain both information about the input and noise.

 The information transmitted through a channel depends on both the channel itself ($\prob{\yrv \mid \xrv}$) and the distribution over the channel's inputs ($\prob{\xrv}$).
-Two factors govern how much information is transmitted through the channel: the level of noise in the individual channel inputs, and the how much the outputs of different inputs overlap.
+Two factors govern how much information is transmitted through the channel: the noise level at the output of individual channel inputs, and how much the outputs of different inputs overlap.

-The noise level of different inputs can be computed from knowledge of the channel alone without knowledge of the input distribution.
+The noise level at each input's output can be computed from knowledge of the channel alone without knowledge of the input distribution.
 For input $x$, the noise at the output is $H(\yrv \mid x)$.
 Assuming a particular input distribution allows us to compute the average noise imparted by the channel $H(\yrv \mid \xrv)$.
-Input distributions that put more probability on channel inputs that are less noisy will tend to transmit more information.
+Input distributions that put more probability on inputs with less noisy outputs will tend to transmit more information.